pbp-group-k4/becathlon-mobile/README.md

+DEVS: WHEN MAKING A FEATURE, OPEN A PR TO THE WORKING BRANCH AND THEN RESOLVE ALL ISSUES OUTLINED BY CUBIC/OTHER REVIEWERS!

+---

 # becathlon-mobile

 > A Flutter-powered mobile storefront backed by a Django REST API, inspired by Decathlon’s polished browsing experience but lightweight.